 This pleasant Hiking, Biking and Walking Trail winds slowly through Georgia woodlands.
 The whole trail is 8 miles round trip and is marked every ½ mile.

-SANDY CREEK BARN SPORTING GROUNDS
+SANDY CREEK SPORTING GROUNDS

 The hills and forests surrounding The Sandy Creek Barn present a countryside with almost limitless possibilities for adventure.
 In this special place, Reynolds introduces The Sandy Creek Sporting Grounds.
 Carved from one hundred acres of natural terrain immediately adjacent to The Barn, The Sporting Grounds represents the first offering to emerge from this rustic playground.